rmonla/rmLIBs/cmdWindows/readme.md

-# Ejemplo de un instalador.
+# Ejemplo de un instalador
     REM extracting the cab file to current directory extrac32.exe /Y /A /E files.cab
     REM changing the directory to "Files"